Geneva Lake Environmental Agency

 CLEAN BOATS, CLEAN WATERS

-This will be the start of a summer long effort to educate boaters about what they must do before and after launching to prevent the spread of aquatic invasive species on Geneva Lake.
+This is the start of a summer long effort to educate boaters about what they must do before and after launching to prevent the spread of aquatic invasive species on Geneva Lake.
 Clean your boat, take nothing from one lake to another, be it bait, bait water, bulge water, live well water, plants or mud.
 It's the law.
 Remember, only you can prevent the spread of invasive species.

 PUBLIC BEACH TESTING